 How much of a taboo is it to say all this?

-But how much of a surprise is it, as the writer puts the question of the half nudity appearances in the ritual around the Ka’ba and the march towards Asaf and al Marwa (mountains).
-The myth says that, as-Safa is the mountain where an ancient god Asaf statute was placed, and al-Marwa is the mountain where the goddess Naila was placed.
-The ancient Arab myth says that Asaf and Naila were cursed into statutes and placed each on a different mountain as a result of their sin inside the Haram.
+But how much of a surprise is it, as the writer puts the question of the half nudity appearances in the ritual around the Ka’ba and the march towards Asaf and al-Marwa (mountains).
+The myth says that as-Safa is the mountain where an ancient god Asaf statute was placed, and al-Marwa is the mountain where the goddess Naila was set.
+The old Arab myth says that Asaf and Naila were cursed into laws and set each on a different mountain as a result of their sin inside the Haram.
 And later Arabs worshiped them.

 It shouldn’t be a secret to our minds that creation is based on this very act “Sex” that we still consider handling and mentioning as a taboo, forbidden and illicit.

 I am still giggling to this image of all those masses of people that will be gathering in the coming few days to commemorate an act that they are clueless about.
-Doing it for a totally different purpose.
-A purpose in our minds that is affiliated with Sacrifice.
+Doing it for an entirely different purpose.
+A goal in our minds that is affiliated with Sacrifice.
 How sacred would it remain in our minds to realize that Sex is the ultimate state of Holiness?
-It is a bit of bewildering to connect our minds to the value of sacrifice rather than the value of making life.
+It is a bit of bewildering to connect our minds to the value of sacrifice rather than the value of making a life.

-Another scholar mentioned in the book, who elaborates on the subject of the ritual in what we call today Hajj, in which the myth, in the Torah says that when God sent Adam and Eve to Earth, they were separated, and they were roaming around until they met again, and Adam (jama’a) (as in performed sex) Eve on the mount of Arafa.
-From this point on, the Arafa standing point became holy.
+Another scholar mentioned in the book, who elaborates on the subject of the ritual in what we call today Hajj, in which the myth, in the Torah, says that when God sent Adam and Eve to Earth, they were separated, and they were roaming around until they met again, and Adam (JAMA) (as in performed sex) Eve on the Mount of Arafa.
+From this point on, the Arafa standing position became holy.
 Arafa standing was one of the major parts of the Jahili Rituals.
 Men and women used to go there as pilgrims and stay overnight.

-All those myths may destroy the holy effect of the holiest ritual in Islamic teaching to most minds…
+All those myths may destroy the holy effect of the most religious ritual in Islamic teaching to most minds…